virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/lpcxpresso-lpc1768/README.txt

     (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Jumpers: Nothing special.
+    Jumpers: Nothing special.
 Use the default base board jumper settings.

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. This configuration has been used for testing the microSD card.
-       This support is, however, disabled in the base configuration.
+    Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

-       At last attempt, the SPI-based mircroSD does not work at higher fequencies.
-Setting the SPI frequency to 400000 removes the problem.
-There must be some more optimal value that could be determined with additional experimetnation.
+    NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
+Setting that frequency to 400000 removes the problem.
+TODO:  Tune this frequency to some optimal value.

     Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.

   nx:
     And example using the NuttX graphics system (NX).
 This example uses the UG-9664HSWAG01 driver.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Jumpers:  There are several jumper settings needed by the OLED.
+    Jumpers:  There are several jumper settings needed by the OLED.
     All are the default settings:

     J42: Close to select the SPI interface (Default: closed)
     J43: Close to support OLED command/data select (Default: closed)
     J44: Close to allow control of OLED voltage (Default: closed)
     J45: Close to select SPI clock (Default: closed)
     J46: Close SPI data input (MOSI) (Default:closed)

+  ostest:
+    This configuration directory, performs a simple OS test using apps/examples/ostest.

+    Jumpers: Nothing special.
+Use the default base board jumper settings.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. You will need to build the NXFLAT toolchain as described above in order to use this example.
+    NOTE:  You will need to build the NXFLAT toolchain as described above in order to use this example.

-    3. Build setup (easily reconfigured):

-       CONFIG_HOST_LINUX=y                : Linux
-       CONFIG_ARMV7M_TOOLCHAIN_CODEREDL=y : CodeRed for Linux
+    See also note above with regard to the EABI/OABI buildroot toolchains.
+This example can only be built using the older OABI toolchain.

-    4. Jumpers: Nothing special.
+    Jumpers: Nothing special.
 Use the default base board jumper settings.

-  usbmsc:
+  usbstorage:
-    This configuration directory exercises the USB mass storage class driver at apps/system/usbmsc.
+    This configuration directory exercises the USB mass storage class driver at apps/examples/usbstorage.
 See apps/examples/README.txt
     for more information.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. At present, the value for the SD SPI frequency is too high and the SD will fail.
+    NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
 Setting that frequency to 400000 removes the problem.
 TODO:  Tune this frequency to some optimal value.

-    3. Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.
+    Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.